Updated Nov. 30, 2022

 Second, long-term health problems following any vaccination are extremely unlikely.
 According to the CDC, vaccine monitoring has shown us that in the rare event that side effects do occur, they typically show up within six weeks of vaccination.
 The FDA required that all COVID-19 vaccines be studied for at least eight weeks after the final dose.

 Since those periods of observation, several months have elapsed and millions of people have received the vaccines and long-term side effects remain unlikely.
-As was observed with the Johnson & Johnson vaccine, the CDC and FDA are continuing to monitor for safety issues so that swift action can be taken if any concerns arise.
+The CDC and FDA continue to monitor for safety issues so that swift action can be taken if any concerns arise.

 Learn more